 Student’s performance in this course is evaluated as follows:

-- 30% of the mark is for your learning journals submitted at the end of each case.
+- 40% of the mark is for the learning journals submitted at the end of the first week of the case

-- 30% of the mark is for your contribution to the interactive group learning process that drives this course.
-This will be evaluated using the following criteria: (i) meaningful contribution to the group’s learning; (ii) continuous involvement in the teaching and learning process; (iii) fostering the learning environment for others.
+- 10% of the mark is for your contribution to the interactive group learning process that drives this course; this will be evaluated using the following criteria: (i) meaningful contribution to the group’s learning; (ii) continuous involvement in the teaching and learning process; (iii) fostering the learning environment for others

-- The remaining 40% is allotted to a final exam that probes your comprehension of the knowledge you amassed during this course.
+- The remaining 30% is allotted to a final exam that probes your comprehension of the knowledge you amassed during this course

 What Will I Learn As A Result of Taking This Course?